Guy-Shaw/test-markdown/README-ush.md

 in the wild that calls `system()` with shell scripts and even $variable substitution.

-Modern python is better.
+Modern Python is better.
 It has subprocess.call(), which allows you to redirect stdin, stdout and stderr.

 Even those who try to be a bit more careful would have a hard